7 Habits For Mental Fitness: Brain Foods & Exercises

 “In essence, not exercising is like taking a depressant.”

-However, there is a catch: Don’t overdo it.
-People doing vigorous-intensity physical activity often had higher levels of depression, anxiety, irritability, and sleep disturbances.
+However, there is a catch: Don’t exercise to outdo others.
+A study on German athletes found the mix of vigorous-intensity physical activity and competitive stress led to higher levels of depression, anxiety, irritability, and sleep disturbances.

 3. Practice Mindfulness Meditation

 Two major problems with meditation are feeling sleepy and mind-wandering.
-They indicate two things: one, your brain is tired, and two, meditation demands energy and practice.
+They indicate: one, your brain is tired, and two, it’s the default nature of your mind to wander.

 Mindfulness meditation is the process of focusing on the present moment and accepting the rising thoughts and emotions without judgment.